Bilateral Engagement with the European Union

 As two of the world’s largest harvesters and importers of seafood, the United States and the EU seek to assure consumers that their seafood is legally and sustainably harvested.

-Because we share with other nations one very large ocean and fish swim across national boundaries, the long-term sustainability of the world’s fisheries can only be achieved through effective international cooperation.
-In support of this goal, NOAA seeks to ensure that management of global fish stocks is science-based, that legitimate fishermen do not have to compete with those who break the rules, and that a steady supply of safe, legal, and sustainable seafood is available to meet consumer demand into the future.
+The long-term sustainability of the world’s fisheries can only be achieved through effective international cooperation.
+NOAA works to ensure that management of global fish stocks is science-based, that legitimate fishermen do not have to compete with those who break the rules, and that a steady supply of safe, legal, and sustainable seafood is available to meet consumer demand.

 Unsustainable fisheries practices can put the world's fisheries, our food security, and coastal communities at risk.
-In 2011, the United States and EU formally committed to work together to combat IUU fishing by the signing of a joint statement.
-Since then, our two governments have worked closely to combat IUU fishing., including through information sharing, working together in various regional fisheries management organizations (RFMOs), and coordinating efforts to help countries build capacity to manage their fisheries and enforce their laws.
+In 2011, the United States and EU signing of a joint statement formally committing to work together to combat IUU fishing.
+Since then, our governments have through regional fisheries management organizations (RFMOs) to help other countries build capacity to manage their fisheries and enforce their laws.

 NOAA and the EU Joint Research Centre (JRC) signed an Implementation Arrangement to guide cooperation in key research activities aligned with NOAA’s mission, including climate, weather, oceans, and coasts.

-NOAA, along with the Department of State and the US Coast Guard, meets annually with the EU’s Directorate-General for Maritime Affairs and Fisheries (DG MARE) to discuss topics of common interest, including: IUU fishing, science, capacity management, bycatch, the UN General Assembly and Food and Agriculture Organization, and RFMOs.
+NOAA, along with the Department of State and the U.S. Coast Guard, meets annually with the EU’s Directorate-General for Maritime Affairs and Fisheries (DG MARE).
+Issues discussed include IUU fishing, science, capacity management, and bycatch.